cqframework/cql-execution/OVERVIEW.md

 CQL Execution Framework Reference Implementation
 ================================================

-The reference implementation for executing CQL is still under development.
+This reference implementation for executing CQL is still under development.
 The reference implementation was created to prove that CQL is implementable and has been integrated into production eCQM tools such as [Bonnie](https://bonnie.healthit.gov/) and [Cypress](https://cypress.healthit.gov/).
 It is also used in several [CDS Connect](https://cds.ahrq.gov/cdsconnect) tools.

 The CQL execution framework is licensed under the open source [Apache Version 2.0](../../../LICENSE) license.

 Technologies
 ------------

-The CQL execution framework is written in [CoffeeScript](http://coffeescript.org/).
-CoffeeScript is an elegant, yet powerful, scripting language that compiles down to JavaScript.
-The CoffeeScript source code allows the reference implementation to be easily read and understood by developers of most any language (due to its simplicity).
-The JavaScript execution code allows the reference implementation to be integrated into a variety of environments, including servers, other languages’ runtime environments, and standard web browsers.
+The CQL execution framework was originally written in [CoffeeScript](http://coffeescript.org/).
+CoffeeScript is a scripting language that compiles down to JavaScript.
+In 2020, the CQL Execution framework source code was migrated from CoffeeScript to ES6 JavaScript.
+JavaScript execution code allows the reference implementation to be integrated into a variety of environments, including servers, other languages’ runtime environments, and standard web browsers.

 The CQL execution framework tests and examples are configured to run using [Node.js](http://nodejs.org/), but can be easily integrated into other JavaScript runtime environments.